-"Spin may burn calories in the short term, but it'll bulk up your thighs," Tracy.
+"Spin may burn calories in the short term, but it'll bulk up your thighs," Tracy, author of Tracy Anderson's 30-Day Method: The Weight-Loss Kick-Start that Makes Perfection Possible.
 "I have women who come into my office after spinning exclusively for six months, wondering why they can't fit into their jeans."

 Meanwhile, the super-fit Madonna insists she has no intention of slowing down at age 55.
 "I'm not going to slow down, get off this ride, stay home and get fat!" said the Material Girl.

 The mom of four said there's no secret to being fit and youthful.
 "It's all about hard work," said Madonna, who lifts weights and does cardio, yoga and Pilates workouts.

 "There is no easy way.
 If you want to know how I look like I do, it's diet and exercise and constantly being careful."

 Madonna reportedly follows the macrobiotic diet, which eliminates meat, wheat, eggs, and dairy and emphasizes nuts, grains, and vegetables.
 She typically works out up to two hours every day.